robertc2000/client-web-communication-rest-api/README.md

 • Understanding commonly used web concepts such as JSON, session, JWT

 • Using external libraries for manipulating JSON objects in REST API.
+For that, i used the parson library, represented by the 2 parson files (.c and .h)

 Although the de facto technology for developing web clients is the trio of HTML, CSS, and JavaScript, I chose to use C/C++ in order to get as close as possible to the protocol and to solidify my understanding of the concepts.